Vauxhall 30-98: Vauxhall brakes

 On 30-98s braking was a mechanical system with the pedal operating a transmission brake.
 The brakes on the rear wheels were controlled by a large lever (handbrake).
 Front-wheel brakes became available in late 1923, at first operated by Bowden double-cable but hydraulically from 1926.

 Brake drums were steel with a riveted cast iron liner.
 On some cars the drums were finned alloy again with a riveted cast iron liner.
 The final batch of cars used the 23–60 components and the front drums were very large, again with fins.

 The transmission brake—given a slight lead when front brakes were fitted—in a drum behind the gearbox might have been adequate but it was usually full of oil that had leaked from the rear bearing.
 Then pressure on the pedal just produced a bad smell.
 A driver with the necessary skills—good hands and an understanding of the effects of the handbrake—could corner fast.
 Handbrake turns were available in wet weather.
 "In an emergency, however, braking was a waste of time, the driver must steer, change gear, jump out or pray—perhaps in that order."

-With the OE the three brake drums were switched to steel-lined aluminium drums well ribbed for cooling and linings were ferodo.
+With the OE the three brake drums were switched to steel-lined aluminium drums well ribbed for cooling and linings were by Ferodo.
 In 1923 a year after the OE's introduction mechanically operated front brakes were added and linked to the pedal which still operated the transmission brake.
 In 1927 they were replaced by a notoriously temperamental hydraulic system from the pedal to the transmission and, again, just the front wheels.

 The hydraulic system introduced in 1927.
 Back brakes, expanding shoes in enclosed drums, are applied by rods from the hand lever outside the body on the off-side (to the driver's right).
 Four-wheel brakes actuated by the pedal through a master-plunger operate on the front wheels and on (the back wheels through) the transmission just behind the gearbox.
 On the front wheels the brakes expand internally within big ribbed enclosed drums and on the transmission the brake contracts.
 Operation is hydraulic, the transmission brake by having smaller pistons receives only a third of the force.
 The system is self-adjusting and self-compensating.
 Equalisation is ensured by the sizes of the plungers.
 Automatic adjustment is made by the action of a friction ring fitted in a recess in the plunger of the operating system.
 The front brakes are operated by a quick-thread screw formed by steel balls in grooves.
 The leading shoe in each wheel is arranged to come on slightly earlier and to release a shade before the other.

 On the off-side of the dash, under the bonnet, there is a pressurised oil reservoir maintained at about 7 lbs per sq. in. to prevent air getting into the system.
 A spare half-gallon of the special mixture was part of the equipment.